LaurensHolthof/LHosting/README.md

 Create a .htaccess file that sets the DirectoryIndex of the files directory to something that isn't index.html, this can be gibberish.

 Step 4: <br>
-Start your web hosting server of choice.
+Start your webserver of choice e.g. Apache or Nginx.
 Make sure it supports php though!

 ## Todo